HarrisonKeeling/wormy/README.md

 # Bash Worm
-The purpose of this program is to scan for vulnerable raspberry pi's on a specified ip range, attempt to break into them with the default SSH password, then copy itself over, begin executing itself in a headless job, and detach from the remote host.
+The purpose of this program is to scan for vulnerable raspberry pi's on a specified ip range, attempt to break into them with the default SSH password, then copy itself over, begin executing itself in a headless job that opens a long polling connection to a google sheet that allows remote execution, and detach from the remote host.

 ## Why?
 This is made to explore the dangers and speed of self-replicating or portable